joojpa/joojpa/README.md

 </div>

 -  **Back-End Developer**
--  Passionate about Data and software development
+-  Passionate about Data and Software Development
 -  Currently studying **Java** , **Spring Boot** and **React**
 -  Pursuing a degree in **Systems Analysis and Development**